pegros/PEG_LIST/help/sfpegMergeUtl.md

 ---

-## Post Merge Modifier - Double Quotes **Escape**
+## Post Merge Modifier

 As a baseline, the **sfpegMergeUtl** component directly replaces the tokens by their value.

 However, in some cases, some issues may arise when parsing the resulting merged string as a JSON list or object.

+### Double Quotes **ESCAPE**

-Main origin are the double quotes (") within text fields which then break the JSON parsing operation.
+Main JSON parsing issues arise from double quotes (") within text fields which then break the JSON parsing operation.

 Richtext fields are a key source of problems, e.g. for the **[sfpegMessageListCmp](/help/sfpegMessageListCmp.md)** or the **[sfpegRecordDisplayCmp](/help/sfpegRecordDisplayCmp.md)** components, especially the